Centennial Hills, Las Vegas: Parks and recreation

 Located just north of Centennial Hills, Tule Springs Fossil Beds National Monument is accessible from the neighborhood at Moccasin Road and Durango Drive.
 Further south off Durango is Tule Springs, an urban retreat which is the location of Floyd Lamb Park, Tule Springs Ranch Historic Site, and Tule Springs Archeological Site.

 Among the other parks and playgrounds in the area is the main Centennial Hills Park, which features an amphitheater and has ice age fossil-themed trails and is built around a historic inverted riverbed.

 Transportation

-Centennial Hills is centered around the interchange of U.S. Route 95 and Clark County Route 215, built in 2003.
+Centennial Hills is centered around the interchange of Interstate 11/U.S. Route 95 and Clark County Route 215, built in 2003.
 In 2015, upgrades to the junction preparing for Interstate 11 to pass through proceeded and it was named the Centennial Bowl.
 Completion of the Centennial Bowl project is due in 2024.

 The RTC Centennial Hills Transit Center Park & Ride began construction in June 2009 and opened January 2010.